nicolasdugue/istex/README.md

 	java -jar csr-0.0.1-FeatureSelection.jar
 	usage: Feature selection, node
 	 -c <clustering>    Source clustering.
 One integer per line indicated the belonging cluster of each row.
 	 -e,--exemple       Run exemple
 	 -g,--graph         read a list of arcs instead of a matrix -h,--help          print this message
-	 -l <labels>            Source labels to use to run the diachronism algorithm
-	 -log,--log             log events
+	 -l <labels>        Source labels to use to run the diachronism algorithm -log,--log         log events
-	 -ls,--labelselection   Extract labels
+	 -lsf               Select label with feature selection.
+Automatic.
+	 -lsn <number>      Select a fixed number of labels per cluster.
+	 -lst <threshold>   Select label with a threshold on feature selection.
 	 -m <matrix>        Source matrix, One row per line.
 Element separated with spaces or tabs.
 	 -o <output>        Output file without ext
 	 -v,--verbose       debug or verbose mode

 ## Organization